nlutala/password-generator/README.md

 * Press the green code button and press "Download ZIP".

 #### Executing program
-* Once you have downloaded the program, you can open it with a suitable text editor of your choice and simply press run.
+* Once you have downloaded the program, you can open it with a suitable text editor of your choice and run it.

 #### Author
 Nathan Lutala, nlutala